Walter Gropius: Bauhaus period (1919–1932)

 Gropius's career advanced in the postwar period.
 Henry van de Velde, the master of the Grand-Ducal Saxon School of Arts and Crafts in Weimar was asked to step down in 1915 due to his Belgian nationality.
 His recommendation for Gropius to succeed him led eventually to Gropius's appointment as master of the school in 1919.
 It was this academy which Gropius transformed into the world-famous Bauhaus (a.k.a.
 Gropius School of Arts), attracting a faculty that included Paul Klee, Johannes Itten, Josef Albers, Herbert Bayer, László Moholy-Nagy, Otto Bartning and Wassily Kandinsky.

 In principle, the Bauhaus represented an opportunity to extend beauty and quality to every home through well designed industrially produced objects.
 The Bauhaus program was experimental and the emphasis was theoretical.
-One example product of the Bauhaus was the armchair F 51, designed for the Bauhaus's directors room in 1920 – nowadays a re-edition in the market, manufactured by the German company TECTA/Lauenfoerde.
+One example product of the Bauhaus was the armchair F51, designed for the Bauhaus's directors room in 1920.
+(Nowadays there is a re-edition in the market, manufactured by the German company TECTA/Lauenfoerde.)

-In 1919, Gropius was involved in the Glass Chain utopian expressionist correspondence under the pseudonym "Mass."
+In 1919, Gropius was involved in the Glass Chain utopian expressionist correspondence under the pseudonym "Mass".
 Usually more notable for his functionalist approach, the Monument to the March Dead, designed in 1919 and executed in 1920, indicates that expressionism was an influence on him at that time.
 In 1920, the Bauhaus was given its first major commission that would utilize almost all of the workshops in the school.
 This commission was for a house for Adolf Sommerfeld made from wood.
 The architectural designs for the house came from Gropius and Adolf Meyer.
 The Sommerfeld House was completed in 1921.